XPBytes/media_types-serialization/README.md

 end
 ```

-And then call `render_media` whenever you're ready to render
+And then call `render_media` whenever you're ready to render.

 ### HTML output

 You can define HTML outputs for example by creating a serializer that accepts `text/html`.
 At this moment, there may
-only be one (1) active HTML serializer for each action; a single controller can have multiple registered, but never for
+only be one (1) active `text/html` serializer for each action; a single controller can have multiple registered, but
-the same preconditions in `before_action` (because how else would it know which one to pick?).
+never for the same preconditions in `before_action` (because how else would it know which one to pick?).

 Use the `render` method to generate your HTML:
 ```ruby